jhollinger/awesome_loader/README.md

 ## Basic Usage

-Let's say your (non-Rails) app has a very Rails-like layout. `app/models`, `app/helpers`, etc. And those might have some subdirectories that correspond to module names.
-This is all you have to do:

-    # The root_depth argument is saying "Start creating modules for dirs after the first 2 levels"
+`awesome_loader` assumes that your directories and files are all in "snake case" (my_dir/my_file.rb), and that your Ruby Modules and Classes are all in "camel case" (MyDir::MyFile).
+Additionally, it assumes that your directory structure matches your Module structure.
+In fact it will traverse your directory tree and make sure all those Modules are created for you.

+Let's say you have a fairly simple layout, somewhat inspired by Rails.

+* `app/models/user.rb' contains `User`
+* `app/models/widget.rb' contains `Widget`
+* `app/models/billing/line_item.rb' contains `Billing::LineItem`
+* `app/helpers/app_helpers.rb' contains `AppHelpers`

+Given the those files and their contents, this is all you have to tell `awesome_loader`.
+Note the `root_depth: 2` argument.
+That's saying, "Only start creating modules for dirs after the first 2 levels."
+That means `app/*` won't get any modules, but deeper directories, like `app/models/billing`, will.

     AwesomeLoader.autoload root_depth: 2 do
       paths %w(app ** *.rb)
     end